paveliz/TwoFragmentsExamplePart2/README.md

 Basically:

-1) I don't want to put references or calls for Activities inside the OnItemClickListener event in the DetailFragment.
+a) I don't want to put references or calls for Activities inside the OnItemClickListener event in the DetailFragment.
 It supposed that fragments need to be "reusable", so you should not put references to external activities inside.

-2) I want to call an independent method created in the MainActivity from the OnItemClickListener event in the DetailFragment but, I don't want to create a "hardcoding" relationship between both parts.
+b) I want to call an independent method created in the MainActivity from the OnItemClickListener event in the DetailFragment but, I don't want to create a "hardcoding" relationship between both parts.
 Because again..., I don't know who is going to reuse this fragment in the feature calling it from another activity!

 The Result: